 For the non-thesis option, a minimum of 18 credits as described above is required.
 Up to 3 credits maybe substituted with an independent study (CSC 630 for CNC (MSCN - CSC) students, and ECE 634 for CNE (MSCN - ECE) students).

 For the thesis option, up to six credits of thesis work (CSC 695 for CNC students, and ECE 695 for CNE students) maybe substituted.

-A student who wishes to pursue the MS with thesis option must find a member of the ECE or CSC Graduate Faculty who agrees to serve as the student's advisory committee chair and direct the student's thesis research.
-If the chair becomes unable or unwilling to direct the work to completion, and the student is unable to find another graduate faculty member willing to direct the work, the student will be required to transfer to the non-thesis option.
+A student who wishes to pursue the MS with thesis option must find a member of the ECE or CSC Graduate Faculty who agrees to serve as the student's thesis adviser and direct the student's thesis research.
+If the advisor becomes unable or unwilling to direct the work to completion, and the student is unable to find another graduate faculty member willing to direct the work, the student will be required to transfer to the non-thesis option.